By implementing the strategies listed below, clubs and associations can provide a safer and more enjoyable sporting environment for children.

 - Appoint a child protection (member protection) representative.
 This person should be the first point of contact if a child, parent or other member of the club or association becomes concerned about an incident.

 - Have the child protection (member protection) representative appropriately trained and their details and role well advertised within the club and association.
-See our online training here.
+See Play by the Rules online training options here.

 - Adopt or update policies and procedures recommended by your national organisation.
 If there is not an affiliated peak organisation, the club or association should develop its own policies and procedures.
 The policy should include a complaints process and codes of behaviour for all roles within the sport, stating what is acceptable behaviour.
 See our Member Protection templates here.